TinkerTavern/NT-Bar/README.md

 ## Master the Dance Configuration

 - Step Count: The number of steps that can appear in a session.
-Typically, shouldn't occur given default timer (default 300)
+Typically, shouldn't occur given default the timer constraints (default 300)
 - Win score: The score required for the player to win (default 30)
 - Time on screen: The time the steps appear on screen.
 This is random, between 1 and n*250ms (default n = 10)
 - Time between spawns: The time the steps are hidden for between steps, This time is random, between 1 and n*250ms (